mattenbar/node-debugger/README.md

 ## Using the Debugger

-Often times the bugs don't cause crashes.
+Oftentimes bugs don't cause crashes.
 If you have a crash, you can examine the stack trace which contains the line numbers of the failed code.
 However, subtle bugs are harder to trace.
 They don't crash programs but the results are not what we expect.
-Consider this example of a program which generate head or tail similar to a coin flip, only there is a bug:
+Consider this example of a program which generates heads or tails similar to a coin flip.
+But there is a bug:

 ```js
 var a = Math.floor(Math.random())